 Courts in California examine a number of factors when it comes to determining whether an implied contract existed.
 These factors include the duration of your employment; frequency of job promotions; positive performance reviews; assurances of continued employment; whether your employer gave you notice of a firing or layoff; and whether you were assured of long-term or permanent employment when you were hired.

-What Are Unfair Workplace Practices?
+Unfair Workplace Practices

 If your California employer breached their duty or acted in bad faith, they may have acted illegally in firing you.
+There are numerous ways an employer's actions during termination can potentially violate state and federal laws.

 Examples of wrongful termination include:

-• Deliberately misleading employees about chances of promotions or salary increases.
+- Deliberately misleading employees about chances of promotions or salary increases.

-• Laying off an older worker to replace him or her with a younger person who will work for lower pay.
+- Laying off an older worker to replace him or her with a younger person who will work for lower pay.

-• Transferring employees to undesirable locations and assignments with the intention of forcing them to quit without collecting severance pay or other benefits to which they would be entitled.
+- Transferring employees to undesirable locations and assignments with the intention of forcing them to quit without collecting severance pay or other benefits to which they would be entitled.

-• Misleading employees about negative aspects of a particular job to trick them into taking on the job or assignment.
+- Misleading employees about negative aspects of a particular job to trick them into taking on the job or assignment.

-• Taking adverse action against an employee to prevent him or her from collecting commissions or other payments that are due to them.
+- Taking adverse action against an employee to prevent him or her from collecting commissions or other payments that are due to them.

-When Employers Violate Public Policy
+Public Policy Violations

 It is illegal for California companies to fire at-will employees based on discrimination.
 If you were fired because of protected characteristics such as race, color, national origin, gender, religion, age, disability, or pregnancy, it is important that you speak with a wrongful termination lawyer right away.
 There are statutes of limitations or deadlines that apply to discrimination claims.
 So, time is of the essence.